Thanks for Kathleen's Christmas Cactus 2005

 I could pretend (for others observing me) that I was in good spirits.
 Or I could reveal the distraught turmoil inside.

 In all of this, I learned we all have what I call a “Performance Mode.”
-Performance mode is all about pretending and pretending is really hard work.
-You spend so much emotional energy acting a role that you can easily forget the essence of who you are.
+Performance mode is all about pretending and pretending is arduous work.
+You spend so much emotional energy, acting a role that you can easily forget the essence of who you are.

 Here is my assessment of external help:

 It comes in different forms.
-There are those in the ministry, those in counseling and in therapy professions.
-There are alternative diversion activities, spiritual mediums and on and on the list go.
+There are those in the ministry, those in counseling, and therapy professions.
+There are alternative diversion activities, spiritual mediums, and on and on the list go.
 You notice I did not list the “I can do this myself method.”
 That is because I am unaware of any survivor self-generating a meaningful reconstruction.
-Yes, with gut instinct you can happen on things that provide some relief.
-For the most part, these are typically short-lived as are some of the alternatives listed above.
+Yes, with gut instinct, you can happen on things that provide some relief.
+For the most part, these are typically short-lived, as are some of the alternatives listed above.

 For me, the long-lasting reconstruction required me to change myself, my dreams, my plans, and this list goes on and on.

 1st - I had to admit (in my heart of hearts as well as my conscious awareness) that this event had, in fact, occurred.
 Denial is sure a powerful force and especially when you are vulnerable.
 Some of you will learn that searching for an explanation only delays this admission.
 Without exception, we analyze all we know and discover (after the event.)
 For me, this is a lifelong endeavor.
 After a while, I was able to place “this search routine” on the back burner to simmer and not have it boil over.

-2nd - I had to learn how to be authentic in this survivor aftermath.
+2nd - I had to learn how to be authentic in this survivor's aftermath.
 Being authentic is harder for some than others.
 Some were never living in the authentic mode before this event.
-Learning to be authentic is a step that reduces stress in a major way.
+Learning to be authentic is a step that reduces stress in a significant way.